Reneechang17/Go-Microservices/README.md

         - **Queries**: For retrieving data.
 The client sends a query to GraphQL, which is mapped to the appropriate microservice.
 The response is sent back to the client with requested data.
         - **Mutations**: For modifying data, i.e. create, update, or delete data in the database and trigger backend logic.
 ![GraphQL core ops](https://github.com/Reneechang17/Go-Microservices/blob/main/static/GraphQL-queriesand%20mutations.jpg)

-    - **GraphQL level Schema**: The GraphQL schema defines the structure of data as exposed by the GraphQL server.
-This schema may not directly reflect the database schema but is tailored for client consumption.
+    - **GraphQL level Schema**: Where defines the structure of data as exposed by the GraphQL server.
         - **Types** represent the data that can be queried by the client, including fields.
         - **Inputs** define the data the client needs to send when performing mutations.
+![GraphQL schema](https://github.com/Reneechang17/Go-Microservices/blob/main/static/GraphQL%20level%20schema.jpg)
    - **Request & Response**:
-     - **Request**: The data the client sends, including the fields to query or mutate.
-     - **Response**: The data returned from the server after processing the request.
-![GraphQL schema](https://github.com/Reneechang17/Go-Microservices/blob/main/static/GraphQL%20level%20schema.jpg)
 ![Req & Response](https://github.com/Reneechang17/Go-Microservices/blob/main/static/query-req%20and%20response.jpg)

-- Service Structure
+4. **Service Structure**
 ![Service structure](https://github.com/Reneechang17/Go-Microservices/blob/main/static/service%20structure.jpg)

-- Project Structure--files
+5. **Project Structure--files**
+   - **cmd**: Contains the `main.go` file for each service, responsible for initializing and configuring the service.
+   - **pb**: Contains the auto-generated gRPC client and server interfaces from the `proto` files, enabling service-to-service communication.
+   - **dockerfile**: Builds Docker images for each service, specifying the base image, dependencies, and how to run the service.
+   - **client.go**: Encapsulates the logic to interact with other microservices via gRPC, sending requests and receiving responses.
+   - **repository.go**: Defines the data access layer, handling storage and retrieval of data in the database.
+   - **server.go**: Handles incoming requests, calls the corresponding service methods, and returns the response.
+   - **service.go**: Implements core business logic, using `repository.go` to interact with the database.
 ![Proj structure](https://github.com/Reneechang17/Go-Microservices/blob/main/static/proj%20structure-files.jpg)

 - Services running at(local):